AztecProtocol/aztec-packages/docs/docs/protocol-specs/transactions/local-execution.md

 <!--
 Mike review:
 - Perhaps rename all subheadings to be the name of the struct, e.g. `TransactionExecutionRequest` (in backticks), for easier searching and referencing.
-    - (We should probably adopt this approach throughout the yellow paper)
+    - (We should probably adopt this approach throughout the protocol specs)
-- Link to any types / fields which are defined on some other page of the yellow paper (e.g. `AuthWitness`).
+- Link to any types / fields which are defined on some other page of the protocol specs (e.g. `AuthWitness`).
 - Is the hash used to compute `argsHash` protocol-defined or app-defined?
 If the former, we should define it (in a way which is consistent with all other hash definitions).
 - How are the packed arguments packed?
 What's the encoding?
 Or is it app-specific and hence out-of-protocol?
 - "Entrypoint" is such an important term, perhaps it needs to be a subheading (with the text rearranged to accommodate such a subheading), for easier referencing and searching?